sodadata/docs/soda-sql/sql_metrics.md

 - the numerical value of the difference between the greatest and smallest of US transactions is less than `60`

-#### Column SQL metric example
+#### Column custom metric example

-The following example uses SQL metrics to run a query against an individual column named `volume`.
-When you use SQL metrics in a column, the field you define becomes available to use as a metric in the tests in that column.
+The following example uses custom metrics to run a query against an individual column named `volume`.
+When you use custome metrics in a column, the field you define becomes available to use as a metric in the tests in that column.

 ```yaml
 table_name: mytable